What is diarrhea?

 - Irritable bowel syndrome (IBS)

-- Notice signs of dehydration like excessive thirst, dry mouth, dark or limited urination, and severe fatigue
+- Signs of dehydration, such as excessive thirst, dry mouth, dark or limited urination, and severe fatigue

-- Have a fever of 102 degrees or higher
+- A fever of 102 degrees or higher

-- Experience pain near your rectum or anus
+- Pain near your rectum or anus or severe stomach pain